ADGEfficiency/adgefficiency.github.io/_posts/2020-11-16-animated-deep-learning.md

 So what inductive bias does our attention layer give us?  **One inductive bias of attention is alignment based on similarity** - the attention layer chooses where to look based on how similar things are.

-**Another inductive bias is to limit & prioritize information flow**.
+**Another inductive bias of attention is to limit & prioritize information flow**.
 As we will see below, the use of a softmax forces an attention layer to make tradeoffs about information flow - more weight in one place means less in another.

 There is no such restriction in a fully connected layer, where increasing one weight does not affect another.
 A fully connected layer can allow information to flow between all nodes in subsequent layers, and could in theory learn a similar pattern that an attention layer does.
 We know by now however that in theory does note mean it will occur in practice.

 ## How does an attention layer work?

-The attention layer receives three inputs - a query, keys and values:
+The attention layer receives **three inputs**:

 - **query** = what we are looking for
 - **key** = what we compare the query with
 - **value** = what we place attention over

-The attention layer can be thought of as three mechanisms in sequence:
+The attention layer can be thought of as **three mechanisms in sequence**:

 1. **alignment** (or similarity) of a query and keys
 2. **softmax** to convert the alignment into a probability distribution